zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

     },

     render(element, container) {
+        // our previous implementation can't
+        // handle user defined components,
-        // need to figure this out
+        // so we need to rethink this method
     }
 };